dvd42/Bex/README.md

 ## Usage

-We provide a set of counterfactuals explainers already implemented in the benchmark:
+The documentation for the benchmark can be found [here](dvd42.github.io/Bex) We provide a set of counterfactuals explainers already implemented in the benchmark:

 1. [Beyond Trivial Counterfactual Explanations with Diverse Valuable Explanations](https://arxiv.org/abs/2103.10226) (DiVE)